divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

     See the more detailed tutorial, :ref:`tutorial-set-up`, if you are not already familiar with these steps.

-In the Divio Cloud Control Panel, create a new ``Django``-type project, based on ``Python 3.x`` and the ``Blank Boilerplate``.
+In the Divio Control Panel, create a new ``Django``-type project, based on ``Python 3.x`` and the ``Blank Boilerplate``.

 Deploy the Test server.